 Throughout the 1940s and 1950s, children and grandchildren enjoyed extended vacations here.
 In 1962, Mr. Young died and shortly before her death in 1965, Mrs. Young gave most of the land to the state of Florida.
 She specified that the gardens be maintained in their present form and expanded as funds became available.

-The Washington Oak, estimated to be between 200 and 300 years old, has withstood the test of time.
+The Washington Oak, estimated to be between 200-300 years old, has withstood the test of time.
 The live oak tree is one of Florida's oldest and sturdiest trees, able to withstand hurricane-force winds, fires, droughts and floods.
 The enormous tree at the center of the gardens provides shade and beauty for thousands of park visitors.